European Parliament Elections Bill

 Groups Affected

-- Political Parties: Parties will need to adapt their campaigning strategies to the new open list system.
+- Political Parties: Will need to adapt their election strategies to the new open list system.

-- Electoral Officials: They will need to implement and administer the new voting system.
+- Electoral Commission: Responsible for overseeing the election and will need to implement the new system.

 Powered by nyModel